theochem/horton/doc/dev_getting_started.rst

     toony@poony ~/.../horton:bar> git commit -m 'Short description'

+In practice, you'll make a few commits before a new feature is finished.
 After adding a few commits, testing them thoroughly and having them reviewed by a peer, you may want to transfer your commits from your working branch ``bar`` to the master branch.
 This is done as follows:

 1. Switch to the master branch::